-This is Phuket, this is Thailand and this is – The Vegetarian Festival.
+This is Phuket, this is Thailand and this is – The Phuket Vegetarian Festival.

-I was vegetarian at this part of my life and my mates who I went with, who are meat eaters – thoroughly enjoyed the food and thought it was delicious.
-Don’t worry about missing meat if you go to this festival – meat substitutes over there are amazing and Thailand could put spices on a turd and make it tasty.
+I was just starting out as a reluctant vegetarian at this part of my life and my mates who I went with, who were meat eaters – thoroughly enjoyed the food and thought it was delicious.
+Don’t worry about missing meat if you go to this festival, the food in Phuket is heavenly.
+This is Thailand after all, one of the serious players in the world of cuisine.

-This is the only thing remotely vegetarian about the vegetarian festival.
-This is more about torture than tofu.
-However, I did find it really interesting that Thailand as a whole (even those not of Chinese decent) got involved during the festival and severely upped it’s veggie game around its cities for those who wanted to – which most people seemed to take advantage of and get stuck in.
+This is the only thing remotely vegetarian about the Phuket vegetarian festival.
+This is seemingly more about torture than tofu, but as discussed above – it’s about so much more than what it seems on a surface level.
+However, I did find it really interesting that Thailand as a whole (even those not of Chinese descent) got really involved during the festival and severely upped it’s veggie game around its cities for those who wanted to – which most people seemed to take advantage of and get stuck in.

 Every day cranks up its level of intensity.
 At first I’d see a guy with one blade through his face and by the second/third day I was able to look at him without grimacing, the noise does become a mere background buzz if you go for the whole 9 days, with exception to the final day of celebrations when your senses will be torn in every direction.